MiemieMethod/bedrock-docs/docs/refs/protocols/types/serializedskin.md

 //// define
 Is Premium Skin：<!-- md:samp bool -->

-- 基本类型。
+- 基本类型。protocol.type.serializedskin.is_premium_skin.description

 ////
 //// define
 Is Persona Skin：<!-- md:samp bool -->

-- 基本类型。Whether a skin is a Classic Skin or Persona Skin
+- 基本类型。protocol.type.serializedskin.is_persona_skin.descriptionWhether a skin is a Classic Skin or Persona Skin

 ////
 //// define
 Is Persona Cape On Classic Skin：<!-- md:samp bool -->

-- 基本类型。True if this a classic skin that has a Persona Cape equipped on it, false otherwise.
+- 基本类型。protocol.type.serializedskin.is_persona_cape_on_classic_skin.descriptionTrue if this a classic skin that has a Persona Cape equipped on it, false otherwise.

 ////
 //// define
 Is Primary User：<!-- md:samp bool -->

-- 基本类型。
+- 基本类型。protocol.type.serializedskin.is_primary_user.description

 ////
 //// define
 mOverridesPlayerAppearance：<!-- md:samp bool -->

-- 基本类型。
+- 基本类型。protocol.type.serializedskin.moverridesplayerappearance.description

 ////